danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

   - "Roll Your Own Search with Rails and Postgres: Search Engine"
 ---

 Welcome to the second installment of this multi-part series on building a Slack application with Rails.
-This series will guide you through the process of creating a Slack application with Rails.
-The series is structured as follows:
+This series will guide you through the process of creating a Slack application with Rails and is structured as follows:

 * [Part 1: Rails new, Slack, and OAuth](../rails-slack-app-part1-oauth)
 * Part 2: Slack Slash Command with Text Response (You Are Here)